Correcting for Selection Bias and Missing Response in Regression using Privileged Information: Experiments

 \section{Experiments}

 The example that is used throughout this paper is quite extreme in the sense that the model $\EE[Y|X, Z]$ is relatively simple and $\EE[Y|X]$ is rather complex, which gives RR a clear advantage over IW.
-To investigate the proposed methods in a more general setting, we assess performance on an extensive simulation setup and on the Boston Housing dataset.
+To investigate the proposed methods in a more general setting, we assess performance on extensive simulations and on the Boston Housing dataset.\footnote{Code for the experiments is publicly available at \url{https://github.com/philipboeken/debiased_regression}.}